 St. John’s Wort is one plant that is best not taken in combination with prescription drugs, as it can speed the metabolism – much like grapefruit.
 It won’t interact with the drugs, but it will cause them to move more quickly through the system.
 If you’re on a time-release type of prescription, or any medication with very precise dosing, then just use St. John’s Wort topically.

-Although many people are familiar with arnica, I much prefer Meadowsweet for pain.
+Although many people are familiar with arnica and arnica cream, I prefer Meadowsweet for pain.
 Meadowsweet is one of the original plants used to make aspirin, but when taken as a plant, instead of isolated compounds, Meadowsweet does not have the unpleasant side effects of aspirin.

 You can take it internally as a tea or tincture (which is best for headaches), but my favorite use is topically – buy it as a tincture and just rub a few drops on areas that pain you.
 Not too much though!
 Pain serves a purpose – usually to let us know that we’ve had enough and need to rest.
 When you use too much of any kind of pain killer, you’re liable to do something stupid (like head right back into the touch-football game!).
 Use Meadowsweet to take the edge off the pain, but leave yourself enough so that you remember to stay put until you heal up!

 If these plants don’t grow near you, you can purchase them at www.mountainroseherbs.com, or at your local healthfood store.
 Have some of each on hand and breeze through your summer!